How to use a dental dam

 Anyone who has oral-vaginal or oral-anal sex.
 This means oral sex that is performed on a vagina or an anus.
 If you want to give or receive oral sex always use a barrier in the form of a dam or a condom.
 Dental dams when used correctly during oral vaginal or oral anal sex (rimming) help reduce the risk of catching or spreading STIs such as herpes, gonorrhea, genital warts, syphilis, HIV or parasites.

-- Oral-vaginal or oral-anal sex involves skin-to-skin contact: using your mouth to lick or suck (‘going down’ or ‘giving head’) on your partner's labia, vagina, or anus (‘rimming’).
+Oral-vaginal or oral-anal sex involves skin-to-skin contact, such as using your mouth to lick or suck (‘going down’ or ‘giving head’) on your partner's labia, vagina, or anus (‘rimming’).

-- First off, check the expiry date, open the dam and put a few drops of water-based lube on one side of it.
-This will help hold it in place, and also has the added bonus of increasing sensitivity.
+- Open the dam and put a few drops of water-based lube on one side of it to hold it in place and increase sensitivity

-- Blisters and cold sores in or around the mouth are caused by the herpes virus and can be transmitted to the genital tissue during oral sexual contact even when no symptoms are present.
+Blisters and cold sores in or around the mouth are caused by the herpes virus and can be transmitted to the genital tissue during oral sexual contact even when no symptoms are present.
 Many people do not know that they carry this virus in their system.
-Abstinence is recommended when a person has active blisters or sores in or around the mouth.
+Avoiding any sexual contact completely is recommended when a person has active blisters or sores in or around the mouth.

 How to make a dental dam

-- And that’s it!
-You now have an effective, homemade dental dam.
-Use it in the exact same way as described above.
+- Use it in the exact same way as described above

 Remember: The age of sexual consent in Ireland is 17.
 If you're over 16, you can consent to medical treatment including any treatment or tests needed.